Floquet-Thermalization via Instantons near Dynamical Freezing: Floquet spin chain: numerical results

 \section{Floquet spin chain: numerical results}

 We now turn to the main example of interest in this paper, and demonstrate that the key features discussed above can be generalized to a many-body setting using the same fRG.
 We have analyzed the flow trajectories for a one-dimensional, non-integrable Ising spin chain with a Floquet cosine-wave drive coupled to the transverse field.
-The results are sufficiently universal, even in the presence of additional perturbations to the Hamiltonian (see Appendix \ref{app:Supp} for an additional example), that we believe our results are representative of the general phenomenology introduced above.
+The results are sufficiently universal, even in the presence of additional perturbations to the Hamiltonian, that we believe our results are representative of the general phenomenology introduced above.
 The Hamiltonian is given by,

+where the second-neighbor coupling $J_2$ is responsible for the non-integrable nature; for $J_2=0$, freezing in the integrable (free) Hamiltonian has been analyzed previously~\cite{ADas2010}.
+Note that in the absence of the drive term, the above Hamiltonian is entirely classical.
+Hence we have also analyzed the flow RG in the vicinity of freezing points as a function of a {\it static} transverse magnetic field in the $x-$direction, $B_x$, for the modified Hamiltonian, \beq H(t)\rightarrow H(t) + \sum_i B_x S_i^x. \eeq